How to Implement the Hypoglycemic and Hyperglycemic eCQMs

 To understand the logic, you first read the population criteria statement(s).
 Then scroll down and find the definitions for all statements found in those population criteria groups.

-For example, to understand who are defined in the “Initial Population” criteria section, read the statement under “Initial Population.”
-In this case it says, “Encounter with Hypoglycemic Medication Administration".
+For example, to understand who is defined in the “Initial Population” criteria section, read the statement under “Initial Population.”
+In this case, it says, “Encounter with Hypoglycemic Medication Administration".

 You then scroll down to the Definitions section and locate the definition for “Encounter with Hypoglycemic Medication Administration".
 This definition contains other terms in quotes that have separate definitions that you must find and then read through.